shiffman/shiffman.net/teaching/a2z/analysis/index.md

 droplets: 3
 ```

-Using this as a score alone is not enough.
+Using this as a keyword score alone is not enough since the most important word is 'the'.
 Now let's say we looked at five other wikipedia articles.
-Let's now count how many articles each of these words appear in.
+Let's now count how many articles each of these words appear at least once in.

 ```
 the:      6